-The Best Vanilla Buttercream – light and fluffy, creamy and delicious, this vanilla buttercream is not only delicious, it’s easy to make and a breeze to frost with.
+The Best Vanilla Buttercream – light and fluffy, creamy and delicious, but this vanilla buttercream is not only delicious, it’s easy to make and a breeze to frost with.

 The Best Vanilla Buttercream

-This buttercream is just too good not to have it’s own post!
-It’s light and fluffy, silky and smooth – and just all around delicious.
+This buttercream is just too good not to have its own post!
+It’s light and fluffy, silky and smooth – and just all-around delicious.

 To me, a buttercream should never be so dense that it steals the show away from the cake.
 In fact, a buttercream should be part of the ensemble, a complementary element to the layers and fillings.
 However, that’s not always the case.
 I grew up thinking buttercream was dense and heavy.
 It wasn’t until I started making homemade cakes and homemade frosting that I realized, it didn’t have to be that way.

 To get a light and fluffy homemade buttercream frosting, I have a detailed post: HOW TO MAKE THE BEST BUTTERCREAM to give you in-depth instruction for making your buttercream unreal!
 Here’s an overview with a quick picture tutorial for making the best vanilla buttercream: